rygiggsy/R/README.md

 1. example_shiny_textboxlimit.R - This example demonstrates how to enable character limits for your textbox.
 2. example_worldcup_prediction.R - This example demonstrates how to predict world cup 2018 finals using Poisson Distribution.
 3. example_hchart_bubble.R - This example demonstrates how to do 2 variations of a simple bubble plot using highcharts.
 The tooltips are also customized!
+4. example_hchart_drilldown1.R - This example demonstrates how to do a drilldown, from a bubble plot to a line chart.
+(Note: This is still an early version.)